Borovnice (Rychnov nad Kněžnou District): Administrative division

+Etymology

+The name Borovnice is derived from the Czech adjective borovná (which is derived from borovice, i.e. 'pine').
+Borovnice was a common toponym for pine forests and streams flowing through pine forests, and from there it was transferred to settlements.

 Geography

 Borovnice is located about 11 km south of Rychnov nad Kněžnou and 32 km southeast of Hradec Králové.
 It lies on the border between the Orlice Table and Svitavy Uplands.
 The highest point is at 401 m above sea level.
 The Brodec Stream flows through the municipality and supplies two local fishponds.

 History

 The first written mention of Borovnice is from 1449.
 Rájec was first mentioned in 1399 and Přestavlky in 1400.
 Until 1756, Borovnice was owned by various less important noblemen.
 From 1756, it was a property of the Kinsky family.

 Transport

 There are no railways or major roads passing through the municipality.